SourenaSahraian/react-showcase/README.md

 # Getting Started with React, public repo to get you going quickly by showcasing all essential topics you should know about REACT in Typescript!

 The topic include :

 React-Router : usage of Routes, routes, Link, nested Routes , programatic route navigation ✅

-useContext: to pass state and functionality by React context in typescript.n ✅ useReducer : to manage complex and related staten ✅ usage of the main hooks : useRef, useState, useRef, n ✅
+useContext: to pass state and functionality by React context in typescript.n ✅

+useReducer : to manage complex and related staten ✅

+usage of the main hooks : useRef, useState, useRef, ✅

+support for tail wind CSS .

+useQuery :

+recoil: gmy favorite tool for state managmenet

+Infinite Scroll:

 React Query library